muammar/awesome/README.md

 If using gnome-terminal and nm-applet then `polkit-gnome-authentication-agent-1` (for `nm-applet`) , and gnome-settings-daemon (for `gnome-terminal`) are necessary.

-With `xfce4-power-manager` is possible to make works most of the hotkeys.
-As for  the use of `gnome-settings-daemon`, this is for avoid loosing the contrast of active tabs in `gnome-terminal`.
+With `xfce4-power-manager`, it is possible to make works most of the hotkeys.
+As for the use of `gnome-settings-daemon`, this is to avoid losing the contrast of active tabs in `gnome-terminal`.

 Requirements
 ============

-In order of using this `rc.lua` you need to have installed the packages listed in the "services launched when logging in" shown above.
-If you want to use this configuration as it is, install the following:
+To use this `rc.lua`, you need to install the packages listed in the "services launched when logging in" shown above.
+If you want to use this configuration as it is, installs the following:

 * gnome-terminal.
 * wicd-client.